mohammadAlshalabi/react-meal-app/ReadMe.md

 2- Observe that the CI is triggered automatically <br />
 3- Open the actions tab and check the tests results there <br />

+Here is an example to check `https://github.com/mohammadAlshalabi/react-meal-app/pull/2` <br />
+To test if it's effective, open the source code and make a bug intentionally example: make the meal description is required then open a PR, all the test cases that adds meal without meal description will fail <br />

 #### Note: Only run visual testing spec file on headless mode on laptop, since the CI uses different machine capabilities

 # Manual test cases